RNFcraft/Synthetic-Life/CURRENT_STATUS.md

 ## CONTINUOUS BUDGET

 `max_deliberation_cycles` participates in continuous behavior: **NO**.
 The frozen legacy `deliberate()` retains its original budget.
-With the continuous maximum set to 1, the tested session still naturally performs three cycles and matches a maximum of 12.
+With the continuous maximum set to 1, the tested session still consumes its four causally pending work items and matches a maximum of 12.

 ## FRONTIER PERSISTENCE

-Continuous `.seworld` schema version 3 persists cognition generation/phase, ordered pending work and keys, working revision, last recall key/result, work history, current candidate, working IDs, semantic caches, planner counters/finalized state, pending action/commit flag, and exact scheduler frontier.
-Event-by-event continuation passes at all seven required work boundaries.
-No consumed v3 work replays after load. v1 retains its explicit legacy pending-wake adapter; v2 unfinished stable-counter sessions migrate conservatively into one causal recall chain and never resume `stable>=2` semantics.
+Continuous `.seworld` schema version 4 persists the schema-v3 cognition frontier plus absolute spawn and maintenance scheduling state.
+Event-by-event continuation passes at all seven required cognitive work boundaries.
+No consumed work replays after load. v1 retains its explicit legacy pending-wake adapter; v2 unfinished stable-counter sessions migrate conservatively into one causal recall chain; v3 snapshots deterministically reconstruct the new World timers.

 ## HOMEOSTATIC EVENT SEMANTICS